jes/notes/cyclecar.md

 Note the GY6 reversing gearbox has a reduced ratio in reverse, so it matters which way you drive it!

-The GY6 gearbox looks to be able to handle more power.
-One guy was having the "universal go-kart" one keep skipping teeth, although I don't quite understand why.
+The GY6 gearbox may be able to handle more power.
+One guy was having the "universal go-kart" one keep skipping teeth, although I don't quite understand why, it's possible his issue was with some other part of his drivetrain.

 Chassis: